 See the presentation made to the Delaware Department of Natural Resources

-Anaerobic digestion is a safe and natural process that uses microbes to break down organic materials into important and valuable end-products – renewable energy and an organic soil addition.
-This widely adopted technology is used worldwide, with about 50 million digesters in operation across the globe, ranging from small backyard digesters to large digesters common at wastewater treatment sites, farms, and food processing facilities.
-The digester being developed at the BIC, while innovative, is hardly a new or untested technology.
+Anaerobic digestion is a safe and natural process that uses microbes to break down organic materials into important and valuable end-products.
+End products such as renewable energy, and an organic soil additive.
+This widely adopted technology is used worldwide, with about 50 million digesters in operation today.
+Those ranging from small backyard digesters to larger digesters, and are common at wastewater treatment sites, farms, and food processing facilities.
+Our Anaerobic digestion facilities are very innovative, but this technology is hardly new or untested.

 BDC’s fully enclosed anaerobic digesters eliminate the groundwater pollution often caused by excessive land application and landfill operations, minimizing runoff that can poison ecosystems and cause significant human health problems.
 The facility does not require fresh water to process materials.